averos-io/averos-io.github.io/_pages/about.md

 --------

 - use **averos workflows** for low-code development
-- create your application in one or many languages that are already supported out of the box (Arabic, Chinese, English, Spanish, French, German, Japanese, Dutch, Russian, Swedish, Norwegian)
+- create your application in one or many languages that are already supported out of the box (English, Spanish, French, German, Arabic, Chinese, Japanese, Dutch, Russian, Swedish, Norwegian)
 - easy translation of the finest view details to up to 11 languages (or customize your own language)
 - define your components validation workflows
 - customize and internationalize your validation messages for a better customer experience
 - generate customizable menu - setup and configure your application menu
-- full angular 12/13/14/15/16/17 support for legacy or new angular application projects
+- full angular support for legacy or new angular application projects
 - intelligent/multipurposes reusable atomic components
 - complex various reusable CRUD use cases
 - extendable components